• Skip to primary navigation

 Similar to potato kibbeh, this recipe is served cold, but it’s easier to prepare since there is no cooking involved.
 Gosh I really love that dish!

-This is unlike my baked vegetarian kibbeh in a tray, which does require a bit of a process but is well worth it.
+This is unlike my baked vegetarian kibbeh in a tray, or fried pumpkin kibbeh balls which do require a bit of a process but is well worth it.

 Tomatoes and bulgur are a popular combination in Mediterranean / Middle Eastern food, this pilaf with tomato and bulgur is another delicious example.